Oscillating Conveyor System

 – An exciter of vibration connected to a conveying device,

-The frames of vibratory conveyors / Oscillating conveyors are typically welded or cast and are often supported by rubber springs with a reasonably high stiffness.
+The frames of vibratory conveyors and oscillating conveyors are typically welded or cast and are often supported by rubber springs with reasonably high stiffness.
 In certain instances, frames are attached to the floor by stiff connections, such as screw anchors.
 No rubber sprigs are used in these instances.

 Selection of vibrating/oscillating conveyor:

-The trough motion is predominantly horizontal with some vertical component, which causes it to oscillate with a pattern conductive to conveying material.
-A retaining spring assembly at the back of the trough absorbs shock load.
-All components including drive motor are mounted on a rigidly constructed base frame.
+The trough motion is predominantly horizontal with some vertical component, which causes it to oscillate with a pattern conducive to conveying material.
+A retaining spring assembly at the back of the trough absorbs the shock load.
+All components including the drive motor are mounted on a rigidly constructed base frame.

 When it comes to continuous weighing applications, these vibratory feeders are particularly helpful since they can handle higher volume rates than other feeder types.
 They find use in a variety of sectors, including the chemical, food, hardware, and manufacturing industries, among others.

-In contrast to vibrating conveyors operating at lower amplitudes and higher frequencies, the flow or transportation of the substance is softer with a vibrating conveyor than with a oscillating conveyor.
-Oscillating conveyors are often known as jump conveyors or grass hopper conveyors in hard rock mining applications.
+In contrast to vibrating conveyors operating at lower amplitudes and higher frequencies, the flow or transportation of the substance is softer with a vibrating conveyor than with an oscillating conveyor.
+In hard rock mining applications, oscillating conveyors are often known as jump conveyors or grasshopper conveyors.

 · Hot and abrasive materials can be handled

-· Cooling, drying and dewatering operation can be done during transport
+· Cooling, drying, and dewatering operations can be done during transport.

-· Limited capacity, about 350 tons per hour for length of conveying of 30 m.
+· Limited capacity, about 350 tons per hour for a length of conveying of 30 m.

 · Some degradation of material takes place.

-- Vibratory conveyors find wide spread application in the transportation of dusty, hot, toxic, and chemically aggressive bulk material through a closed trough or pipe in chemical, metallurgical, mining industries and manufacturing of building materials.
+- Vibratory conveyors find widespread application in the transportation of dusty, hot, toxic, and chemically aggressive bulk materials through a closed trough or pipe in chemical, metallurgical, mining, and manufacturing of building materials.

-- Vibratory conveyors are also employed for transportation of steel chips in machine shop, hot knocked out sand, wastes and small castings in foundry shop.
-Vibratory feeders are also in use for delivery of small machine parts like screws, rivets etc.
+- Vibratory conveyors are also employed for the transportation of steel chips in machine shops, hot knocked-out sand, wastes, and small castings in foundry shops.
+Vibratory feeders are also in use for the delivery of small machine parts like screws, rivets, etc.

 - Sticky materials like wet clay or sand are unsuitable for vibratory conveyors.
-In handling finely pulverized materials, like cement etc., the performance of such conveyors are reported to be poor.
+In handling finely pulverized materials, like cement, etc., the performance of such conveyors is reported to be poor.

-- Vibratory conveyors are hardly employed for handling common bulk loads, such as sand, gravel, coal etc as the same can be done more efficiency by belt conveyors.
+- Vibratory conveyors are hardly employed for handling common bulk loads, such as sand, gravel, coal, etc as the same can be done more efficiently by belt conveyors.